Mazur-Tate elements of non-ordinary modular forms with Serre weight larger than two: Examples

 \section{Examples}

 The following tables contain $\lambda$-invariants of the Mazur--Tate elements attached to various modular forms $f$ illustrating the behaviors in Theorems \ref{thmA}, \ref{thmB}, and \ref{thmC}.
-The first column of each table contains an identifier (either the Magma or LMFDB label) for the modular form.
+The first and second columns of each table contain the LMFDB and Magma labels of the modular form, respectively.
 To initialize the form in Magma, use the command \texttt{Newform("Label")}.
 The integer $d$ denotes the degree of the number field $K_f/\Q$ generated by the Fourier coefficients of the modular form.
 The integer $i$ denotes the index of the prime $\Pp_i|p$ of $K_f$ (ordered according to Magma's internal \texttt{Factorization(pOK)} function) with respect to which the slope and $\lambda$-invariants were computed.

 All data was computed using Magma \cite{Magma} and our code is available upon request.